nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. [Add shows](#adding-a-show) into the show list.
 2. List all shows using the `list` command.
 3. Test case: Deleting a show based on list index
-   1. Condition: Range of show must be within range of size of show list.
+   1. Condition: Range of shows must be within size of show list.
    2. Command: `delete 1` <br>
       Expected: Show at specified index is deleted from the list.
 Deleted show details shown in the result display.
 4. Test case: Invalid delete index
-   1. Condition: Range of show must be outside of list size.
+   1. Condition: Range of shows must be outside of list size.
    2. Command: `delete 0` `delete` `delete <out_of_bound_integer>` <br>
       Expected: No show is deleted.
 Error details shown in the result display.